datakid/django-tutorial/tute_2.rst

     * Most of the functions you write will not have underscores surrounding them.
 The reasoning is beyond the scope of this tutorial, suffice to say that they are "special internal functions" within Django.
-    * In case you missed it, the return line will return the string for the object as defined by "firstname lastname" or "<first> <last>".
-As we would expect.
     * self?
 WTF is self?
 Ok.
 We have a **CLASS** that defines a **MODEL**.
       That **MODEL** is an abstraction.
 When we create a new instance of that abstraction, we call it an **OBJECT**.
 Each of those objects will have